lilanxiao/Invar3D/README.md

 ## Known Issues

 - We encountered OOM problems with MinkowskiEngine.
 The CPU RAM usage increased constantly with some of our code.
 Current workaround: Manually pause and resume the training to release the RAM.
 - The training might stop or become very slow sometimes, because the Dataset class tries to find more unique local correspondences and get stuck.
-In this case, try to decrease the ratio of unique matched points, as commented in `scannet/scannet_pretrain.py`.
+In this case, try to decrease the ratio of unique matched points or increase the matching threshold `match_thresh`, as commented in `scannet/scannet_pretrain.py`.

 ## Citation